Learn More About Our Program

 The program is administered through the Environmental Health Sciences department at Columbia University Mailman School of Public Health.

-The program is in partnership with Environmental Health News, a publication of Environmental Health Sciences, a nonprofit, nonpartisan organization dedicated to driving science into public discussion and policy on environmental health issues.
+Until 2025, when the newsroom was shut down, the program partnered with Environmental Health News, a publication of Environmental Health Sciences, a nonprofit, nonpartisan organization dedicated to driving policy on environmental health issues.

 our staff